nuejs/nue/packages/nuejs.org/docs/index.md

 ## Tooling
 Development speed depends critically on feedback time.
 When you make a change, how quickly do you see the result?
 Nue provides universal hot-reloading that transforms the development experience:

-[video demonstration of hot-reloading]
+[bunny-video]
+  videoId: abb2cf75-c7f9-43e6-b126-8827d0c8721e
+  style: "background-color: #282C30"
+  poster: /img/blog-content-editing-big.png

-  caption: Hot-reloading in action: content, styles, and components update instantly while maintaining page state
+In above, you can see hot-reloading in action: the content, styles, and components update instantly while maintaining page state.

 When you modify content, Nue performs DOM diffing to update only what actually changed.
 Input values remain preserved.
 Open dialogs stay open, even if you're editing the dialog's content.
 The system maintains document state while seamlessly integrating your changes.